Gabriel2409/angular/readme.md

 ```
 the data we get is a bit messy, we have to transform it !

-## using rxjs operators to transform response data
+## Using rxjs operators to transform response data
 The data returned is in the form of nested object, so we use pipe to transform it.
 ```typescript
 private fetchPosts() {